03b ROI Manager in detail

 Color

 The component color.
 This controls ROI display, spectrum plot color, result component color, composite colors, and exported LUT colors.
+Click the swatch to open a color picker for that one component; the change is applied immediately to every widget that uses the color.

 Resonance